zkmkarlsruhe/mac-dist-helper/README.md

 *Note: If you want to use the same Apple Developer account and certificates on another build system, you will need to export the private keys used to create the certificates on the original build system and import them on the new one.*

-For details, see the [Apple docs](https://developer.apple.com/support/certificates/).
+For details, see the [Apple docs on Certificates](https://developer.apple.com/support/certificates/).

 ### App Store Connect password